 With one important exception, Cortinarius is identified by having a web-like cortina in place of the regular partial veil which is usually a fleshy membrane.
 Many other coloured spored genera have also more or less developed a cortina, but Cortinarius will also often have a rusty orange tint to their brown spores and is almost always found on the ground, not on wood (they are mycorrhizal).
 Mushrooms with rusty orange spores and a cortina growing on wood usually belong to Gymnopilus.
 Phaeolepiota spores can look bright like Cortinarius too.
-If the cortina is gone and the spores are ordinary brown, you might not recognize one but might mistake it for Inocybe, Hebeloma or Agrocybe.
+If the spores lack the orange tones and are ordinary brown, you might not recognize one but might mistake it for Inocybe or Hebeloma.

 The famous "cortina" cobweb veil, covered in rusty orange brown spores.
 Less than half of it is still attached.